VeriBlock/pop-bch/IntegrationMarkDown.md

 +}
 ```

-Has been modified CChainParams, have been added two few new veriblock parametrs for the pop rewards.
+Modify CChainParams, have been added two few new veriblock parametrs for the pop rewards.\
-chainparams.h
+[<font style="color: red">chainparams.h</font>]
 ```diff
 class CChainParams {
 public: